 I found it curious that on the starwoodworking one they use wet and dry sandpaper (not sure what the name of this type of sandpaper is) to sharpen chisels.
 As you can see in my video, I tested the chisel sharpening guide on sandpaper.
 And the truth is that if we are looking for a coarser grain to recover a very deteriorated edge or a finer grain to sharpen the edge a little more, resorting to sandpaper is the easiest thing to do.
 In addition, sandpaper has the advantage of not absorbing as much lubricating oil as stone, so we use less.

-Finally, in this channel you have a video from the Discovery Channel where they explain how these useful and, in my case at least, much abused little tools are made.
+Finally in this channel you have a video (YouTube) from the Discovery Channel where they explain how these useful and, in my case at least, much abused small hand tools are made.